Akivaspitz/LabVIEW-Automatic-Faucet/README.md

 1. Open the `.vi` file in **LabVIEW 2020** or later.
 2. Set the desired timeout value.
-3. Use the **"Hand Detected"** toggle button on the front panel to simulate sensor input.
+3. Use the **"Hand Inserted"** toggle button on the front panel to simulate sensor input.
 4. Observe how the faucet turns on/off based on your input and the timer.

 ##  Included Files